The Beginning

 When a great storm separates a young lioness from her pride, she runs through the rain and the lightning until she finds shelter in a cave.
-In the darkness, she meets a wise snake — and the snake begins to tell her a story.
+In the darkness, she meets a wise serpent — and the serpent begins to tell her a story.

-Together they are the beginning of Siṃhī: The Becoming — thirteen books that follow the young lioness from lost cub to adulthood, through the oldest stories ever told.
-Stories of fire and devotion, of courage and sacrifice, of what it means to come home.
+Together they are the beginning of Siṃhī: The Becoming — a literary novel in thirteen books that follows the young lioness from lost cub to adulthood, through the old stories of the Indian tradition.
+Stories of fire and devotion, of courage and sacrifice, of loss and homecoming.

 Each book is a story complete in itself.
 Together they form a single journey.

-The name Siṃhī comes from Sanskrit, one of the world's oldest languages, and means lion.
+The name Siṃhī comes from Sanskrit, one of the world's oldest languages, and means lioness.
 A note on pronunciation is included for all names.

 ❖ ❖ ❖